Angeline Quinto: 1989–2009: Early life and Star for a Night

-2010–2012: Star Power and Born to Love You
+2010–2012: Star Power and acting debut

-After a five-year break from music, Quinto continued to pursue singing and was part of a talent show in the variety program Diz Iz It!
-(2011).
+After a five-year break from music, Quinto pursued singing and was part of a talent show in the variety program Diz Iz It! in 2010.
 A renewed interest led her to audition for the reality television series Star Power: Sharon's Search for the Next Female Pop Superstar that same year.
 During her appearances on the series, she was a senior in high school.
-Quinto went on to win the competition on February 20, 2011 at the Ynares Center in Antipolo.
-Looking back on Star Power in a 2019 interview, Quinto remarked that she considered the show her last effort of working on her music career.
-Worried that she would remain obscure at the time, she contemplated of pursuing a career in the culinary arts.
+Quinto won the competition on February 20, 2011, at the Ynares Center in Antipolo.
+Looking back on Star Power in a 2019 interview, Quinto remarked that she considered the show her last effort towards working on her music career.
+Worried that she would remain obscure at the time, she contemplated pursuing a career in the culinary arts.

 After winning Star Power, Quinto was signed to a record deal with Star Music.
-She began working on her eponymous debut album with songwriter and producer Jonathan Manalo, with whom she felt she had the right chemistry.
-Manalo wrote two of the album's songs, including the debut single "Patuloy Ang Pangarap", which was performed by Quinto during the season finale of Star Power.
-He stated that the single was inspired by the singer's life story and described it as a "quest [for her] ultimate dreams".
+She began working on her eponymous debut album with songwriter and producer Jonathan Manalo, to whom she felt deeply indebted.
+Manalo wrote two of the album's songs, including the debut single "Patuloy Ang Pangarap" ("The Dream Continues"), which Quinto performed during the season finale of Star Power.
+He took inspiration from the singer's life story and described the song as a "quest [for her] ultimate dreams".
 Angeline Quinto was released on March 16, 2011.
-The album received a double platinum certification from the Philippine Association of the Record Industry (PARI).
-Quinto won multiple accolades for the album.
-She was the recipient of the Aliw Award for Best New Artist in 2011.
-She also won New Female Recording Artist of the Year and Song of the Year for "Patuloy Ang Pangarap" at the 2011 Star Awards for Music.
+The album received a double platinum certification from the Philippine Association of the Record Industry.
+Quinto won multiple accolades for the album; she received the Aliw Award for Best New Artist in 2011, and won New Female Recording Artist of the Year and Song of the Year for "Patuloy Ang Pangarap" ("The Dream Continues") at the 2011 Star Awards for Music.
 That same year, she released a repackaged edition of the album, titled Angeline Quinto: Patuloy Ang Pangarap.

 Quinto's second studio album, Fall in Love Again, was released on March 25, 2012.
 She worked with Manalo for its lead single "Bakit Ba Minamahal Kita".
-It included a cover of Celine Dion's "If You Asked Me To", a duet with Erik Santos for the soundtrack the romantic comedy film Unofficially Yours.
-Other singles from the album were also released as soundtracks for various television shows: "Saan Darating ang Umaga" for the drama series Budoy, "Hanggang" for the romantic drama series Walang Hanggan, "Nag-iisang Bituin" for the teen drama series Princess and I, and "Kung Ako'y Iiwan Mo" for the ensemble series of the same name.
-At the 26th Awit Awards, Quinto won Best Song Written for Movie/TV/Stage Play for "Nag-iisang Bituin", and Best Inspirational Recording for her collaboration with Regine Velasquez on "Lipad ng Pangarap".
+It included a cover of Celine Dion's "If You Asked Me To", a duet with Erik Santos for the soundtrack of the romantic comedy film Unofficially Yours (2012).
+Other singles from the album were also released as soundtracks for television shows: "Saan Darating ang Umaga" ("Where Morning Will Come") for the drama series Budoy, "Hanggang" ("Until) for the romantic drama series Walang Hanggan, "Nag-iisang Bituin" ("Only Star") for the teen drama series Princess and I, and "Kung Ako'y Iiwan Mo" ("If You Leave Me") for the ensemble series of the same name.
+At the 26th Awit Awards, Quinto won Best Song Written for Movie/TV/Stage Play for "Nag-iisang Bituin" ("Only Star"), and Best Inspirational Recording for her collaboration with Velasquez on "Lipad ng Pangarap" ("Dreams Take Flight").